 Whatever your ethics, there are options out there for everyone.
 Through investing, you can make sure your savings are doing some good for you as well as the planet and community around you.

-The MAS KiwiSaver Scheme helps you grow your money responsibly by investing in companies with green revenues and will not invest in companies with principal business activities in fossil fuels, weapons, and tobacco.
+The MAS KiwiSaver Scheme helps you grow your money responsibly by investing in companies with green revenues and does not invest in companies with principal business activities in fossil fuels, weapons, and tobacco.

 We complement this by integrating environmental, social and governance considerations, including climate factors into our investment decisions.